almadaj/CampusLink/README.md

-# README
+# CampusLink

-This README would normally document whatever steps are necessary to get the application up and running.
+Wait...
+There's a software being built

 Things you may want to cover:

-* Ruby version
+* Ruby version: Ruby 3.1.0 or higher

 * System dependencies